Nurmala Kartini Sjahrir: Marriage

 On December 8, 1979, Kartini was married to Dr Sjahrir, one of central figures behind Malari incident.
 As Kartini is a Christian and her husband was a Muslim, they performed their marriage in front of pendeta (Christian priest) as well as a penghulu (Muslim chieftain).
 They have two children, Pandu Patria Sjahrir and Gita Rusminda Sjahrir.

 Education

 She is an alumnus of famous Catholic boarding school (Indonesian: sekolah asrama) in Central Jakarta, St. Ursula Catholic School.
-In 1976 she was graduated from University of Indonesia in 1976.
+In 1976 she graduated from University of Indonesia in 1976.
 During her study, Kartini joined and became a member of Mapala UI (her name is listed as Kartini Panjaitan Syahrir), one of University of Indonesia's most popular student organization that focused on adventure, mountaineering, and expedition.
 In 1975, a year before she graduated, Kartini was chosen as the organization's chairwoman.

 She received a master's and doctoral degree from the graduate school of Boston University, respectively in 1981 and 1990.